 - 3. Basements.
-The square footage of a basement shall be included in the calculation of total development square footage (TDSF), consistent with the following formula: The initial one-thousand (1,000) square feet of a basement shall not count toward TDSF; additional area in excess of one-thousand (1,000) square feet shall be included in the calculation of TDSF at the rate of one (1) square foot of TDSF for every two (2) square feet of proposed basement square footage.
+The square footage of a basement shall be included in the calculation of total development square footage (TDSF), consistent with the following formula: The initial onethousand (1,000) square feet of a basement shall not count toward TDSF; additional area in excess of one-thousand (1,000) square feet shall be included in the calculation of TDSF at the rate of one (1) square foot of TDSF for every two (2) square feet of proposed basement square footage.
 A basement shall be located beneath or partially beneath the first floor footprint of the structure above.
 Any portion of a basement wall extending beyond the first floor footprint above shall be non-daylighting.
 All basements shall be limited to one floor level, not to exceed twelve (12) feet in height.
 Any grading required for that portion of a basement not under the first floor footprint above shall be subject to the provisions of Chapter 8 of the LIP.
 Those areas of a basement that extend beyond the first floor footprint above shall be subject to the impermeable coverage development standards contained in LIP Section 3.6 I. Basements shall not be constructed on beachfront parcels.
+However, subterranean equipment vaults not containing habitable space may occupy a landward area of a beachfront parcel that is not required for the construction of the OWTS and as long as the vault does not require a shoreline protection structure.
 Beachfront basements shall be kept as far landward as feasible, and designed so as not to force septic systems seaward. - 4.
 Subterranean Garage.
 The square footage of a subterranean garage shall be included in the calculation of total development square footage (TDSF), consistent with the following formula: the initial one-thousand (1,000) square feet of a subterranean garage shall not count toward TDSF; additional area in excess of one-thousand (1,000) square feet shall be included in the calculation of TDSF at ratio of one square foot for every two square feet proposed.
 All subterranean garages shall be limited to one floor level not to exceed twelve (12) feet in height.
 A subterranean garage shall be located beneath or partially beneath the first floor footprint above.
 Any portion of a subterranean garage wall extending beyond the first floor footprint above shall be non-daylighting.
 A subterranean garage shall be allowed only one opening for vehicular ingress and egress with a maximum continuous width of thirty-six (36) feet, not including up to two support columns not exceeding eighteen (18) inches in width each.
 Except for lots with a subterranean garage having an entry not facing and not visible from an abutting street frontage, only one story shall be located above the opening for vehicular ingress and egress for a width equal to the width of said opening.
 Any grading required for that portion of a subterranean garage not under the first floor footprint above shall be subject to the provisions of Chapter 8 of the LIP.
 Those areas of a subterranean garage that extend beyond the first floor footprint above shall be subject to the impermeable coverage development standards contained in LIP Section 3.6.I.
 Subterranean garages shall not be constructed on beachfront parcels.